mdang/ga-lessons/http/README.md

 ### IP Addresses

+Just as someone needs your mailing address to send you a letter, computers need an IP address to locate other devices connected to the internet.
+IP Addresses allow for the identification of billions of devices connected to the internet.

+4 sets of numbers, ranging from 1 to 3 digits

 ### DNS and its role in the client/server relationship

 DNS is really just a big map of domain names to IP addresses